LLM2CLIP: Powerful Language Model Unlocks Richer Cross-Modality Representation

 \subsection{Ablation Study: Stage-1 Caption Contrastive Fine-tuning}

-\textbf{Experimental Settings.} For simplicity, we select Llama 3.1 1B as the default LLM to investigate different design choices for caption contrastive fine-tuning in this section.
+For simplicity, we select Llama 3.1 1B as the default LLM to investigate different design choices for caption contrastive fine-tuning in this section.
 We use a subset of the CC 3M dataset for caption contrastive fine-tuning.
 Additionally, we explore augmenting the training data with the Wikitext-103 dataset~\cite{Merity_Xiong_Bradbury_Socher_2016} for MNTP training and the E5 dataset~\cite{springer2024repetition} as supplementary pure-text data for caption contrastive fine-tuning.

-\textbf{Structural Design Ablation.} We examine various adaptor structures in~\Cref{tab:adaptor_analysis}.
-Comparing rows 4 and 5, as well as rows 6 and 7, we observe that neither Linear nor Transformer adaptors significantly impact the performance of subsequent CLIP post-training.
-Therefore, we default to using no adaptor structure in Stage 1.
+\textbf{Architecture Design Ablation.} We examine various adaptor architecture in~\Cref{tab:adaptor_analysis}.
+Comparing rows 4 and 5, as well as rows 6 and 7, we observe that neither Linear nor Transformer adaptors significantly impact the performance of subsequent CLIP fine-tuning.
+Therefore, we default to using \textit{no adaptor} in Stage 1.

-\textbf{Training Method Ablation.} We conduct an ablation study of Stage-1 LLM caption contrastive fine-tuning methods in Table~\Cref{tab:stage1_methods}, observing the following key insights: 1.
+\textbf{Training Method Ablation.} We conduct an ablation study of Stage-1 LLM caption contrastive fine-tuning methods in ~\Cref{tab:stage1_methods}, observing the following key insights: 1.
 Freezing LLM gradients and relying solely on adaptors yields poor performance, indicating that enabling LoRA is essential.
 2. SimCSE is identified as the most critical loss function.
 MNTP does not significantly enhance SimCSE, and relying solely on MNTP without SimCSE severely deteriorates performance.
 3. Supervised SimCSE substantially outperforms unsupervised SimCSE.
-4. The performance difference between causal and bidirectional attention mechanisms is negligible.
+4. The performance difference between causal and bidirectional attention is negligible.

 \textbf{Ablation across different LLM backbones.} Table~\ref{tab:llm_encoders} compares a variety of text-embedding models plugged into our pipeline.
 Our approach delivers substantial gains over all contenders.
 The line highlighted in red shows that \emph{plain} Llama\,3.1-8B—without our caption-contrastive (CC) fine-tuning—performs very poorly and even harms the original CLIP, underscoring the necessity of the CC stage.
 We also evaluated several state-of-the-art embedding models, including \texttt{bge}, \texttt{jina-v3}, and the VLM2Vec embedding obtained from a multimodal LLM fine-tune.
 In every case, the \ourmethod{} variant still achieves the best results, confirming the effectiveness of our training recipe.